tunamaguro/sqlc-gen-rust/README.md

 ## Options

 > [!NOTE]
-> This plugin supports json option only. yaml is not supported.
+> This plugin supports JSON only.
+YAML is not supported.

 ### `db_crate`

-The crate of generated code.
+The crate used in the generated code.
 Default is `tokio-postgres`.
 Available values are below.

 - `postgres`
 - `tokio-postgres`